zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 In the military, there is a certain hierarchy – tha t is, you have people who are in charge of other people.
 And so, if you are in the p resence of someone who is at a higher level – what they would call a higher “ran k” (rank) – then you must stand at attention, or least in certain situations you mu st stand at attention.
 Here, Bruno is telling his soldiers to stand at attention.
 Then  he says, “Fall in.”
 “To fall in” means to take your place in line, the place where y ou’re supposed to be.
 Usually it is said before the troops begin to walk in an or ganized manner.

 Walking in a certain organized way, walking in a ce rtain pattern, is called “marching.”
 We use the verb “to march” (march) to m ean to walk forward in a very organized – I guess what we may call “military ” – way.
 If you’ve seen soldiers who are all walking down the street in a l ine, such as in a parade, then you know what marching is.
-“Forward, march” means t o walk forward, to go forward.
+“Forward, march” means to walk forward, to go forward.
 “Forward, march” is used to tell the soldi ers that they should now start walking.
 Bruno is telling his soldiers to march.

 Marta says, “That’s great, but . . .”
 Bruno then in terrupts her and says, “I’m not done,” meaning I’m not finished.
 He says, “Let me s how you what else these troops can do.”
 He then turns and talks to his troo ps.
 “Halt!
 About face!”
 “Halt” (halt) is a command meaning stop, especially when y ou’re talking to a soldier who is walking.
 If you tell someone to halt, you’re  telling him or her to stop walking, to stop moving.
 Outside of the military, y ou won’t hear this word used very much anymore.